RubyMarsden/CSIDRS/HACKING.md

 - src/model/settings/methods_from_isotopes

-and in the case of new reference values for these new oxygen ratios:
+and in the case of new reference values for these new methods or just adding new reference values:
 - src/model/settings/isotope_reference_materials.py

 As this case is covered in the method for making a totally new set of methods for a new element it will not be written about separately.